E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

-- study how the removeUnnecessaryZeros helper function works and fix issue: when attempting to append a zero to the beginning of a whole number, typing placeholder jumps back to the end of the number.
-Desired behavior would be to prevent the user from adding the zero while still keeping the typing cursor at the begging of the string
+- create a helper function that makes custom popup if user attempts to enter non numerical value
+- using a timer, make all submit buttons blink red or green depending on prenvet submit state
-- make replit that handles zero's in forms
+- make replits to preserve all the form related helper functions that handles zero's in forms
+- add a clear all button to TransList
 - add a feature in settings where a user can change to their preferred currency symbol and set default to USD
 - fix settingsMenu button overlay-appearance issue
 - refresh memory on redux code (explore thunks in reddit project)